-Following the amendment described above, Common Stock issued from the exchange or conversion of Old Sarcos common stock, options, RSAs or RSUs is currently subject to the following remaining lock-up periods under the Bylaws and the Old Sarcos Lock-up Agreements:
+If the Common Stock was issued from the exchange or conversion of Old Sarcos' common stock, options, RSAs or RSUs, then:

-- 1. twenty percent (20%) of the Common Stock became transferable at the close of business on March 23, 2022; and - 2. the remaining eighty percent (80%) of the Common Stock may only be transferred beginning upon the earlier to occur of (a) such time as we or any of our subsidiaries have delivered to one or more customers at least 20 Guardian XO and/or Guardian XT and/or Sapien commercial units, but in no event prior to the close of business on September 24, 2022 and (b) the close of business on September 24, 2023.
+- 1. twenty percent (20%) of the Common Stock became transferable at the close of business on March 23, 2022; and - 2. the remaining eighty percent (80%) of the Common Stock may only be transferred beginning upon the earlier to occur of (a) such time as the Company or any of its subsidiaries have delivered to one or more customers at least 20 Guardian XO and/or Guardian XT and/or Sapien commercial units, but in no event prior to the close of business on September 24, 2022 and (b) the close of business on September 24, 2023.